Saturday, August 17, 2024

 The Hindu and Christian minority activists spoke about the broken promises of the Pakistani state and they also made a point that minorities from India, to Pakistan to Europe and North America have made: The minorities were the original inhabitants of the land.
 Whether its Hindus in Pakistan or Muslims from India, they are from the land and these countries are their countries as well.

 As we got to 11 August, we heard that permission for the march had been taken away, but the organisers decided to go ahead.
-A Karachi bureaucrat said that there was a terrorist threat — it turned out to be the Tehreek-e-Labbaik Pakistan who specialise more in sectarian rioting and blasphemy mobs than bombing and assassination.
+A Karachi bureaucrat said that there was a terrorist threat — it turned out to be the Tehreek-e-Labbaik Pakistan who specialise more in sectarian rioting, assassinations and blasphemy mobs rather than bombing.

 So on 11 August 2024, the march happened at Frere Hall.
 It was supposed to be the starting point for the march, but it instead was restricted into just being a rally in the park.
 When I approached the location, I found that both the major streets that Frere Hall is bound by had shipping containers on them.
 The police had done that and I found that all entrances to Frere Hall’s park had been restricted except one.
 The police presence was heavy and visible all around the block that Frere Hall’s at.